Best Laser Jammers for Police Lidar Defense

 Veil is not a jam-to-gun solution (JTG), but there are times that it can (as evidenced in the latest RALETC laser jammer test), depending on the color and shape of your vehicle (darker colors are generally better than lighter ones such as white or metallic silver.

-By using Veil in conjunction with a good jammer, you will have a defense-in-depth approach; a technique used by the U.S. military on their stealth fighter planes.
+By using Veil in conjunction with one of these laser jammers, you will have a defense-in-depth approach; a technique used by the U.S. military on their stealth fighter planes.

 This will be your best option to remain ticket free when encountering the latest police lasers out there.